zplume/web-security-basics/README.md

 Rather than clicking (or tapping) links from emails or text messages - even if they **look** legitimate - navigate to the website yourself, ideally using your password manager, browser favourites or Google, and log-in to the website to see if any action really is required.

-Password managers can help you being tricked by phishing sites as they won't autofill your details for the fake site.
+Password managers can help prevent you from being tricked by phishing sites as they won't autofill your details for fake sites.

 ## Use a password manager